lenscas/lenscas.github.io/content/posts/fsharp_and_godot_part2.md

 draft: true
 ---

-In part 1 I wend over on why I chose F# and how to set it up with godot.
+In part 1 I went over on why I chose F# and how to set it up with godot.
 In part 2 I will go over how you do some basic godot things in F# like emitting custom signals.
+Part 3 will go deeper in F# and use it to make a library from Godot easier to use.

 ## Setting a value through this._Ready